-Jesse Wells is the Head Chef at the Forest Lodge Hotel and his amazing recipe of a Hot Cross Bun Loaf pairs perfectly with our Hardy and Orwell cheeses.
+Jesse Wells is the Head Chef at Terroir Tapas and his amazing recipe of a Hot Cross Bun Loaf pairs perfectly with our Hardy and Orwell cheeses.

 I love hot cross buns, but trying to get them in toaster sometimes can be a bit of a faff.
 So I tried experimenting with a hot cross bun loaf instead, with an idea of pairing it with cheese.
 I love sweet things with cheese, it doesn’t all have to be acidic with cheese in my opinion.

 This resulting loaf slices really well, and lasts a few days.
 I personally paired it with some of my favourite cheeses from the Book and Bucket cheese company; 'Hardy’s' (a 9 month old hard Manchego style) and ‘Orwell’ (a soft sheep milk cheese).
 I also added a cucumber chutney and a spiced tomato chutney.
 You can serve it with whatever cheese you like... or just eat it warm straight away, warm from the oven!
 It may seem unusual to pair with the cheese, but it really does work - it’s definitely worth a go!

 9g dried yeast

 Zest of 1 orange

 Glaze - 100g water and 100g caster sugar